 System Model

-A system model or structure consists of a fixed number of resources to be circulated among some opposing processes.
-The resources are then partitioned into numerous types, each consisting of some specific quantity of identical instances.
-Memory space, CPU cycles, directories and files, I/O devices like keyboards, printers and CD-DVD drives are prime examples of resource types.
-When a system has 2 CPUs, then the resource type CPU got two instances.
+A system model or structure comprises a fixed number of resources that must be shared among different processes.
+These resources are divided into different types, each having a specific number of identical instances.
+Some examples of resource types are memory space, CPU cycles, directories and files, and I/O devices such as keyboards, printers, and CD/DVD drives.
+For instance, when a system has two CPUs, the resource type CPU has two instances.

 Under the standard mode of operation, any process may use a resource in only the below-mentioned sequence:

-- Request: When the request can't be approved immediately (where the case may be when another process is utilizing the resource), then the requesting job must remain waited until it can obtain the resource.
+1. Request: When the request can't be approved immediately (where the case may be when another process is utilizing the resource), the requesting job must wait until it can obtain the resource.

-- Release: The process releases the resource (like, terminating or exiting any specific process).
+3. Release: The process releases the resource (like terminating or exiting any specific process).

 Necessary Conditions and Preventions for Deadlock